BrowserBox/BrowserBox/README.md

 **Individual**

 Includes provision of a geographically located server wherever you want (or as close to it as possible for us), installed software, credentials to access, and various tiers of service.
-Basic cost principle is based on performance (CPU cores, memory, network speed and bandwidth amount).
+The basic cost principle is founded on performance (CPU cores, memory, network speed and bandwidth amount).

 See the current [prices and tiers for the Individual track.](https://personal.dosyago.com)